Choir leader and director

 It was after her degree whilst she was working as an actress/singer that Katie met Anna Tabbush, a successful folk musician who invited her to join her choir, Guildford Vox.
 Katie enjoyed singing with Guildford Vox for a number of years.
 It wasn’t until a slight calamity (Anna stuck in traffic) at a rather high profile performance; where she had to stand in at the last minute and conduct the 70 strong chorus, that she realised that choir leading might be the path for her.

 In 2009 she moved to Brighton and set out to reignite one of Anna Tabbush’s old flames, Brighton Vox.
 With help from a handful of devoted old members Katie re-opened Brighton Vox in September 2009 and Lewes Vox in 2011.
-Katie has also lead workshops at Evolution Arts in Brighton and at Singfest, Katie is a member of the Natural Voice Practitioners Network.
+Katie has also lead workshops at Evolution Arts in Brighton and at Singfest, Katie is also a qualified primary teacher and teaches music at Patcham Junior School in Brighton.
+She is a member of the Natural Voice Practitioners Network.

 ”Kate brings energy and positivity to her classes and knows how to bring out the best in even the most diverse group.
 Her clear instructional style, choice of material and original arrangements make her workshops not-to-be missed! ” Sarah Heasman